stackabletech/containerdebug/README.md

 ## Continuous mode

-If given the `--loop` flag, containerdebug will stay in the background and run on a fixed interval.
-By default it will run every 30 minutes, but a custom interval can also be set (e.g. `--loop=30s`).
+If given the `--loop` flag, containerdebug will stay in the background and re-run on a fixed interval.
+The default interval is `30m` (every 30 minutes), but it can be customized as desired (e.g. `--loop=30s`).